-Causes of Uterine Fibroids
+Common Causes of Uterine Fibroids

 Genetic sequencing has suggested changes within fibroids that are different from normal uterine muscle cells.
 Also, researchers have discovered that more than 70% of uterine fibroids possess a single stem cell mutation of the gene MED12.

+The cause of fibroids can be linked to genetics.
 If you have a close family member with fibroids, you are more likely to develop them.
 We recommend bringing up your family medical history with a fibroid doctor and visiting them regularly for close monitoring.
 Generally speaking, early intervention often leads to the best health outcomes.

 Hormonal Causes of Fibroids

-Other Fibroid Growth Factors
+Insulin-Like Growth Factors

 An important growth hormone called Insulin-like Growth Factor (IGF) is found naturally in your body.
-IGF is known to stimulate the growth of many types of cells and is believed to also impact fibroid growth.
+IGF is known to stimulate the growth of many types of cells and is also believed to impact fibroid growth.